 Lea and Mijovic show that cartilage or graft placement is easier when using two hands in a surgery video8(I don’t have a copy of this paper or video to know how/if we can quote it)

-Implications of the Findings

-The findings from this needs analysis study can be used for future development of tools to facilitate TEES or to develop training/teaching models.
-The team hopes that otologists will continue to study the needs of TEES to continually improve upon the technology available to facilitate its use (?????).

 Limitations

 The questionnaire was sent to otologists who are interested in endoscopic ear surgery as the questionnaire asked participants to rate their experience on TEES.
 There is a low representation of surgeons who do not perform TEES (8% of respondents).
 We have therefore not necessarily fully captured the opinions of surgeons who have chosen not to practice TEES because of limitations in instrument design.
 Since this study aims to identify needs in TEES, it was important to capture the opinions of those with experience using the technique.